 Students are required to set up their own CNC computer accounts and email.

-You will need to know your Student ID number to get set up.
+You will need to know your SIN or Student ID number to get set up.

 - How do I access my CNC email?